-Most doctors in the U.S. accept Medicare and only charge what Medicare determines is a fair price.
+Most doctors in the US accept MUSare and only charge what Medicare determines is a fair price.
 However, some doctors charge more than that for their services—the differences in their bills and what Medicare covers are Part B excess charges.

 What is the best Medicare Advantage plan in Madison, WI?

 Several popular plans are available here that also are all over the nation.
-However, the best plans offered in Wisconsin are the Health Quartz Medicare plans.
+However, the Health Quartz Medicare plans in Wisconsin are the best.

 Can you have Medicare Advantage and Medigap at the same time in Madison?

 Yes.
 Medicare Advantage and Medigap plans are sold separately and cover different things.

 How to sign up for Medicare plans in Madison, Wisconsin